kyegomez/zeta/docs/zeta/ops/img_order_of_axes.md

 #### Returns:
 A rearranged tensor that combines the batch and width dimensions, resulting in a shape of (h, b * w, c).

-## Functionality and Usage

-The `img_order_of_axes` function relies on the 'rearrange' utility, which is commonly provided by libraries like `einops`.
-This function provides a simple, yet powerful operation that alters the shape and order of axes in a tensor without changing its data.
-For image tensors, it's often necessary to manipulate their structure to conform to visualization standards or input requirements of certain algorithms.

 ### Usage Example 1: